nvf manual

 Nix

-Nix configuration by default provides LSP/diagnostic support for Nix alongisde a set of visual and functional plugins.
+Nix configuration by default provides LSP/diagnostic support for Nix alongside a set of visual and functional plugins.
 By running nix run .#, which is the default package, you will build Neovim with this config.

 Maximal